Showing posts with label polytheism. Show all posts

 Although human self-destruction has never been something new to the human scene.
 The most tragic factor is that people never learn from it.
 So what can we as individuals do to stem the tide?
 The first obvious one is to live differently ourselves.
 Second, we can reject the idea of hubris by refusing to use and support the things that further it, like AI.
 We can't stop people from being foolish, but we can refuse to participate, and if enough of the human population refuses to support it, there won't be a market for its posterity.
 Third, educate the populace.
 Evil or toxicity often displays an illusion or act, because if it presented its true self, most people wouldn't tolerate it.
 And it's rather easy to expose the reality behind the mask, because the mask isn't real.

-Generally speaking, we preserve ourselves through real humanism, and the actuality of what it should be.
+Generally speaking, we preserve ourselves, and the actuality of what we should be.

 In the Goodness of the Gods,